 3.1 Command Staff: Rank insignia determined at BN/company level

 3.1.1 For CSMV Command decisions, a committee is utilized.
-This CSMV Command Committee will consist of ALL Commanders within the CSMV.
+This CSMV Command Committee will consist of ALL Unit Commanders regardless of rank, or unit size, within the CSMV.
+Each Commander carries ONE (1) vote of equal importance in all manners.
 All CSMV matters which require a command decision shall be completed by this committee with a minimum 80% consensus of any particular matter.
-If a consensus cannot be reached at 80% within a reasonable time frame, then the issue will be presented to the entire active membership for CSM vote at a consensus of 80% across all membership in good standing.
+If a consensus cannot be reached within a reasonable time frame, then the issue will be presented to the entire active membership for CSMV vote at a consensus of 80% across all membership in good standing.
 The 80% per unit requirement is for a company to vote on an issue.
 Meaning each company has 1 vote, based on 80% of the membership.
 This will promote cooperation within the committee in order to speed decisions and avoid delays of a general membership decision.

 3.1.2 For administrative actions, IE. SOP’s, Training Standards, Militia Field Training Manuals (FTM), an Adjutant Team is used to maintain all necessary administrative tasks for the regiment.
 These tasks include Press releases, training standards, qualification records, and other administrative requirements.